-Question from Mark: What is the quickest way to delete cookies?
+Question from Mark: What is the quickest way to delete browser cookies?
 Thank you.

 Rick’s answer: Mark, this is easily the shortest and most concise question I have ever received, and my answer is almost as short: